dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel.md

 * The client may already have sent part of the `POST` data.
 * The server writes the 301 response.
-* The connection can't be used for a new request because there's data from the previous request, the `POST` data, that hasn't been read.
+* The connection can't be used for a new request because the `POST` data from the previous request hasn't been fully read.
 * Kestrel tries to drain the request.
 Draining the request means reading and discarding the data waiting to be read without processing the data.

 The draining process makes a tradoff between allowing remaining data to be read/discarded and closing the connection without reading remaining data: